External vertices for crystals of type A: EXTERNAL VERTICES OF THE REDUCED CRYSTAL

+The matrix $M$ with rows given by the entries in the $\nu_i$ has all rows summing to $r$.
+Then the matrix $M'$ with rows $\nu_i'$ also has rows summing to $r$, since we added a one and subtracted a one from two of the entries (possibly both the same entry).
+At this point we apply a theorem originally published by L\'evy in 1881 and rediscovered many times since, that a strictly diagonally dominant matrix is non-singular \cite{T}, so the rows of $M'$ determine a simplex.
+In the references in \cite{T}, Taussky lists 25 different papers in which proofs of this theorem have been given.

 If $i=0$, then $\theta_0$ is determined by $-m_1-m_\ell$.
 By definition this is positive on $\nu'_0$ and negative at every corner of the $0$-face of the simplex, so that all the points on the opposite side of the set with $\theta_0 = -d$ have $0$-component $\theta_0 \leq -d$.
-We conclude that the finite set of points for which none of the hub components is less than or equal to $-d$ must lie inside the simplex, which contains a finite number of points, with a finite maximum degree $N(d)$.
+We conclude that the finite set of points for which none of the hub components is less than or equal to $-d$ must lie inside the simplex, which contains a finite number of points, with a finite maximum degree which we denote by $N(d)$.

-Any vertex of defect $d$ outside the simplex, since it has some $i$ with $\theta_i \leq -d$, must be $i$-external, so if the $-d$ hub component occurs in component $i$, we can reflect the $i$-string to a lower degree.
-Since $\theta_i $ is negative, then $b$ is at the high degree end of the $i$-string on which $b$ is an external vertex, as desired.
+Any vertex $b$ of defect $d$ outside the simplex, since it has some $i$ with $\theta_i \leq -d$, must be $i$-external, so after reflection in the $i$-string we get a weight $b'$ of lower degree.
+If $b'$ is not yet in the simplex, there will be a $j$ with $\theta_j \leq -d$.
+We continue in this fashion until we get to a degree lower than $N(d)$.

 \end{proof}

 \begin{corl*} There are only a finite number of Morita equivalence classes of blocks of cyclotomic Hecke algebras $H^\Lambda_n$, $n \in \mathbb Z_+$. \end{corl*}